farao-community/farao-community.github.io/pages/docs/input-data/crac/crac-cim.md

 #### VoltageCnecs {#voltageCnecs}

-VoltageCnecs are defined in the [crac creation parameters file](/docs/input-data/crac-creation-parameters).
+VoltageCnecs are defined in the [CimCracCreationParameters](crac-creation-parameters#voltage-cnecs-creation-parameters).
 Nevertheless, they are imported via the CimCracCreator because that's where the information on which contingencies are imported lies.
 Only voltage cnecs with contingencies correctly defined in B55 Series shall be imported.

 ### Remedial Actions {#remedialactions}